RavenousAddons/ravMounts/README.md

 *Prints out a usage guide much like this one!*

-`/ravmounts data`

-*Shows you data about your mount lists.*

 `/ravmounts config`

 *Shows you your configuration settings.*

-`/ravmounts toggle vendor`

-*Toggles your configuration settings between their two states.
-Available configuration settings:*

 - normal
 - vendor